Quick-Start Guide

 • eg. rETH, wstETH, cbETH, stkBNB, ankrBNB, BNBx etc.

-• eg. USDC.e is a bridged token while USDC is the native token that is issued directly by Circle
+• eg. USDC.e is a bridged token while USDC is the native token that is issued directly by Circle.
+The native USDC token can be redeemed 1:1 to USD via Circle.

 Read more about risks and mitigations here.